klimcode/git-cra/README.md

 ## package.json

-Additionally, all occurrences of the source project's name will be replaced by the new project's name in the `package.json` file.
+All occurrences of the source project's name will be replaced by the new project's name in the `package.json` file.